Glossary

 data mesh

-A data mesh is a decentralized data architecture that enables domain teams to independently perform cross-domain analysis, addressing scalability and ownership challenges.
+A data mesh is a decentralized data architecture that enables each business domain within a company to autonomously manage data and use it efficiently.

 data virtualization